johnlewisXO/limabean-dreamshare/README.md

 # limabean-dreamshare

-Rebuild of Dreamshare website for Lima Bean Agency
+Rebuild of Dreamshare website

+## did not complete a navigation menu for mobile and tablet devices, i.e. nav-burger.

+## anchor tags used in navigation unordered list for hyperlinks.

+## svg images used as required for webpage content.

+## partners and activities grid columns are responsive for mobile and tablet, aswell as the footer grid.